mesheilqa/Dictionary/README.md

 There is a file containing a word and its possible meanings (like a Dictionary).
 The contents of the file look like this:

-Apple – a fruit, a tech firm
+Apple – a fruit, a tech firm<br>
-Table – an object, contains rows and columns when used in context of computers Orange – a fruit
+Table – an object, contains rows and columns when used in context of computers<br>
+Orange – a fruit<br>

 Given a path to the file, do the following: